 Level 1 - Beginning

-You reach the Ignis world and need answers.
+You reach the Ignis world.
 Why would the imals revolt when it seemed like the rulens and imals were living in peace for hundreds of years?

 Level 7 - Beginning

 You catch your breath after a battle and notice one of the Imal’s shields depicts a graphic scene: An imal with legs in chains building a rulen house.